MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 If the available options are based on the app's current context, or can otherwise vary dynamically, use a single-select [list box](lists.md).

 ## RadioButtons behavior
-The RadioButtons control has special navigation behavior that helps not only keyboard accelerant users, but also accessibility users to navigate the list more quickly and more easily.
+The RadioButtons control is the recommended way to group RadioButton elements/items.
+It has special navigation behavior that helps not only keyboard accelerant users, but also accessibility users to navigate the list more quickly and more easily.

+In addition to accelerated keyboard and accessibility functionality, the RadioButtons control also orients the visuals of the items for you, meaning you don't need to specify spacing or margins of the items within, as you might have to do if you were using a more primitive grouping control like `StackPanel` or `Grid`.

 ### Navigating a RadioButtons group